J. Howard Marshall

 James Howard Marshall II (January 24, 1905 – August 4, 1995) was an American businessman, government official, lawyer, and legal scholar.
-He was involved with and invested in the American petroleum industry via his academic, government and commercial endeavors.
+He was involved with and invested in the petroleum industry via his academic, government and commercial endeavors.
 He owned 16 percent of Koch Industries and was married to American model Anna Nicole Smith during the last 14 months of his life.
 His estate became the subject of protracted litigation, which was reviewed by the Supreme Court in Marshall v.
 Marshall and Stern v.
 Marshall.
-The court kept the will and testament intact and substantially all of the assets in Marshall's estate wound up in trusts for the benefit of his daughter-in-law, Elaine Tettemer Marshall, and her family.